AI voice agent tools in 2026: an operator comparison

 Retell AI

 Retell sits between developer-first and business-user-first.
-The platform has strong documentation and a more accessible configuration interface than Vapi, while still supporting significant customisation.
+It has strong documentation and a more accessible configuration interface than Vapi, while still supporting significant customization.

 Latency: comparable to Vapi at 1.3 to 2.0 seconds for standard configurations.
 Latency increases at higher concurrency.